prince11sysop/CSS-Photo-Grid/README.md

-# CSS-Photo-Grid
+# Photo Grid
-This is my first basic CSS project :)
+This is my first project in CSS and HTML :)

-This contains an image grid designed using HTML and CSS.
+This contains an image grid containing of total 9 black and white images designed using HTML and CSS.